derUbermenk/undergraduate-thesis/README.md

   </li>
 </ul>

-The scripts written for this project were used to:
+The scripts - located in folders pyshores and CoastSat_Data - written for this project were used to:
 <ul>
   <li>
     <p>